MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 #### Install stunnel on Windows

-1. [Download the latest windows installation](https://www.stunnel.org/downloads.html) (this should work on any recent Windows Server edition).
+1. [Download the latest Windows Server installation](https://www.stunnel.org/downloads.html) (this should work on any recent Windows Server edition).
 (default installation)

 2. During installation, do not create a new self-signed certificate, you will create a certificate in a later step.